Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Abstract

 \section{Abstract}

-This paper examines optimal risk sharing for empirically realistic risk attitudes, providing results on Pareto optimality, competitive equilibria, utility frontiers, and the first and second theorems of welfare.
-Contrary to common theoretical assumptions, empirical studies find prevailing risk seeking in particular subdomains, in particular for losses.
-We first allow for some risk-seeking agents, still assuming expected utility.
-Yet more empirical realism is obtained by allowing agents to be neither risk averse nor risk seeking and by generalizing expected utility.
-Here we provide first results, pleading for future research.
-Our main new tool is a counter-monotonic improvement theorem.
+This paper examines optimal risk sharing.
+It brings in empirical realism, reckoning with the risk seeking found empirically.
+We provide results on Pareto optimality, competitive equilibria, utility frontiers, and the first and second theorems of welfare.
+Empirical studies have found prevailing risk seeking in several subdomains.
+Thus, as a first step to increase empirical realism, we allow for some risk-seeking agents, still assuming expected utility.
+Yet more empirical realism is obtained by generalizing expected utility and allowing agents' attitudes to combine risk aversion in some domains with risk seeking in others.
+We provide results and show directions for future research. {\it Keywords}: Risk sharing, Counter-monotonicity, Competitive equilibrium, Risk seeking, Rank-dependent utility {\it JEL codes}: D91, D81, D60, C60